nerkat/ToolBoxJS/README.md

 See the [open issues](https://github.com/sounds-good-agency/shopify-toolbox/issues) for a full list of proposed features (and known issues).

+## How to publish

+Publish process is automated with changesets.

+Whenever you are done with changes, you should run `npx changeset` locally which lets you pick affected packages and how serious the change is (major, minor, patch) and then put in summary of the change.

+This process will create a file in .changesets folder with generated name.
+You can edit the file and add more details about the change.
+In the end this will be added to CHANGELOG.md so it's good to describe it for others.

+Small changes can be pushed directly to `master`, but for something bigger go with PR.

+There is a Github action configured that runs after commit to the `master`.
+Based on existing `.changesets` files, it will create **Next release** PR summarizing all changes and picking proper version.
+This PR is automatically updated whenever you push new changes to `master`.

+After the **Next release** PR is merged, it will automatically build affected packages and publish them to NPM.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->